gmotardz/gmotardz/README.md

 - 👋 Hi, I’m @gmotardz
 - 👀 I’m interested in learning more about automating processes and tasks using powershell.
-- 🌱 I’m currently learning powershell and the different approaches one can take when working with it.
+- 🌱 I’m currently learning powershell and the different approaches one can take when scripting.
 - 📫 <a href="https://www.linkedin.com/in/motagilberto/">LinkedIn Profile.</a>

 <!---